sprky0/net-reset/README.md

 ## Installation

 1. Connect Arduino Ethernet shield to your Arduino Uno/Mega
-2. Wire the four output pins to your control relays and indicator LEDs as needed
+2. Wire the four output pins to your control relays and indicator relays or LEDs as needed
 3. Connect Ethernet cable from shield to your network switch/router
 4. Upload the sketch to your Arduino
 5. Connect power and monitor via Serial console for status